Most of us want to eat well. And we should. It is imperative for optimal brain and body function.

 Nutrition, health and the human psyche are complex, and food choice and enjoyment are heavily intertwined with our emotions.
 Your self-talk can influence the impact food has on your body.
 If you choose something sugary or junky, self-talk in the direction of guilt, regret or something as extreme as hate will not serve the greater goal for improved health.

-Enjoy the cake (or whatever it is you have had) for what it is, consider it in the context of both the occasion and what you’ve eaten throughout the day, then move on and know you can make a better choice next time.
+Enjoy the cake (or whatever it is you have had) for what it is, consider it in the context of both the occasion and what you’ve eaten throughout the day, then move on and know you can make a healthful, nourishing food choice next meal.

 In the end, remember you are choosing to find your balance and to eat well most of the time in an effort to improve your health.
 This is a worthy act of kindness for yourself.
 Just be sure not to sabotage all your positive choices and intent by being hard on yourself when you occasionally have that something you mightn’t consider ideal.